-These statements, and other forward-looking statements, are based on management's current expectations, estimates, forecasts and projections about our business and industry, are not guarantees of future performance and involve known and unknown risks, uncertainties and other factors that are in some cases beyond our control and that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from those anticipated by the forward-looking statements.
-Forward-looking statements contained in this Annual Report should be considered in light of these factors and the factors described elsewhere in this Annual Report, including in in the sections entitled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+These statements, and other forward-looking statements, are based on management's current expectations, estimates, forecasts and projections about our business and industry, are not guarantees of future performance and involve known and unknown risks, uncertainties and other factors that are in some cases beyond our control, such as the impact of the COVID-19 pandemic, and that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from those anticipated by the forward-looking statements.
+Forward-looking statements contained in this Annual Report should be considered in light of these factors and the factors set forth under "Risk Factor Summary" below and the factors described elsewhere in this Annual Report, including in in the sections entitled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 You should read these factors and the other cautionary statements made in this Annual Report as being applicable to all related forward-looking statements wherever they appear in this Annual Report.
 If one or more of these factors materialize, or if any underlying assumptions prove incorrect, our actual results, levels of activity, performance, or achievements may vary materially from any future results, activity, performance, or achievements expressed or implied by these forward-looking statements.